KMWacker/CITErobots/README.md

 The CITE_robot_analysis file requires adjustment of the file path to your system in the beginning.
 Place the CITE_robots_firstdiffdata.dta file in the respective folder.
 To run the file, a web connection is required (for sourcing Penn World Table data).

-Essential variables in the dataset are:
+Essential variables in the dataset (CITE_robots_firstdiff.dta) are:

 - d_lnEMPN ... log changes in employment numbers (see https://wiiw.ac.at/robots-shoring-patterns-and-employment-what-are-the-linkages-p-7383.html for details)
 - pctchg_Robot_density ... percentile change in robot density (see https://wiiw.ac.at/robots-shoring-patterns-and-employment-what-are-the-linkages-p-7383.html for details)